Abortion in Vermont: Statistics

 In the period between 1972 and 1974, there were zero recorded illegal abortion deaths in the state.
 In 1990, 67,000 women in the state faced the risk of an unintended pregnancy.
 In 2013, among white women aged 15–19, there were 190 abortions, 0 abortions for black women aged 15–19, 10 abortions for Hispanic women aged 15–19, and 10 abortions for women of all other races.
 In 2014, 70% of adults said in a poll by the Pew Research Center that abortion should be legal in all or most cases.
 In 2017, the state had an infant mortality rate of 5.9 deaths per 1,000 live births.

 Abortion financing

 17 states including Vermont use their own funds to cover all or most medically necessary abortions sought by low-income women under Medicaid, 13 of which are required by State court orders to do so.
 In 2010, the state had 699 publicly funded abortions, of which all were state funded and none were federally funded.

 Abortion rights views and activities

 Protests

 Throughout the 2000s, women from the state participated in marches supporting abortion rights.
 One march was a part of a #StoptheBans movement in May 2019.

+Following the overturn of Roe v.
+Wade on June 24, 2022, abortion rights protests were held in multiple cities in Vermont, including Bennington, Brattleboro, Burlington, Montpelier and Rutland, Vermont.
+Several Vermont politicians, including governor Phil Scott, lt. governor Molly Gray, Vermont House Speaker Jill Krowinski, United States senators Bernie Sanders and Patrick Leahy, U.S. representative Peter Welch, and then-Burlington mayor Miro Weinberger, were disappointed over the Court's decision to overturn Roe v.
+Wade.

+Anti-abortion views and activities

+Violence

+In May 1977, a clinic in Burlington, Vermont was destroyed by a fire, resulting in its closure for seven months.